Submitty/submitty.github.io/_docs/student/account/photo.md

 ---
-category: Student -- Account
+category: Student -- Courses & Profile
-title: Profile photo
+title: Photo
+redirect_from:
+  - /student/account/profile_photo
 ---

 You may upload a passport-style photograph of yourself for display to course teaching staff.